gabrielagustin/Test-Snappy-Python-module/README.md

     SNAP-Python interface is located in '/home/User/.snap/snap-python/snappy'

-    copy the 'snappy' module into your Python's 'site-packages' directory

-    use python -m site to see the directory
+    Copy the 'snappy' module into your Python's 'site-packages' directory (use python -m site to see the directory)